shipclojure/simulflow/README.md

 7. [License](#org5082853)

 `voice-fn` is a Clojure framework for building real-time voice AI applications using a data-driven, functional approach.
 Built on top of `clojure.core.async.flow`, it provides a composable pipeline architecture for processing audio, text, and AI interactions with built-in support for major AI providers.

+This project's status is *experimental*.
+Expect breaking changes.

 <a id="org9f6c898"></a>